f5devcentral/f5-velos-training/docs/monitoring_velos.rst

 There is a CLI command to monitor all the internal and external ports and LAGs on the dual system controllers as well as the out-of-band management ports.

 There are two system controllers, and each controller has a single 100Gb connection to each slot.
 The 100Gb data plane backplane connections always start with: **<controller number>/ 3.<slot number>**.
 As an example, **1/3.1** is controller one’s connection to slot1, while **2/3.1** is controller two’s connection to slot 1.
-To view just the internal data plane connection status, issue the folllowing command: **show interfaces interface */3.* state oper-status**.
+To view just the internal data plane connection status, issue the following command: **show interfaces interface */3.* state oper-status**.

 .. code-block:: bash